Joe Galante

-Galante was be inducted into the Country Music Hall of Fame by Kix Brooks in 2022 alongside Keith Whitley and Jerry Lee Lewis.
+Galante was inducted into the Country Music Hall of Fame by Kix Brooks in 2022 alongside Keith Whitley and Jerry Lee Lewis.

 RCA

 Galante began working at RCA Records in New York in 1971.
 He was transferred to RCA Nashville in 1974; although originally intended to be a temporary stay, Galante remained in Nashville as a director at the label.
 During the early years of his career, he was criticized because he lacked a traditional background in the music industry.
 Galante continued to be promoted at the label, becoming vice president of promotion and marketing.
 In 1982, he was named head of RCA's Nashville division; then 32, he became the youngest person ever named to run a major country record label, succeeding Jerry Bradley.